lsrodri/MorphoHaptics/README.md

 ```
 cmake --build . --config Release
 ```
 Open MorphoHaptics.sln in Visual Studio 2022 and build it.
-The software was tested on Windows 10 in x64 Release mode.
+The software was tested for haptic rendering using a 3DSystems Touch and a Novint Falcon on Windows 10.

  <!--
 ## Licenses and Citation